Private Radiofrequency Ablation in Sutton Coldfield

 How much does radiofrequency ablation cost at The Vesey?

-Radiofrequency ablation at The Vesey is from £2,200.
+Radiofrequency ablation arranged through The Vesey is from £2,200.
 A pain management consultant assessment costs from £260.

 Do I need to have had facet joint injections before RFA?